How to prepare for your baby’s newborn photo session | Melbourne Newborn Photographer

 For this reason, at Truly Madly Deeply we schedule all newborn baby photo sessions for four hours.
 However, we often finish sooner if the baby is super-sleepy.

-While four hours might seem a long time for a photo shoot, much of the time is dedicated to making your baby comfortable.
-Of course, a lot of the time is also goes into family shots, changing outfits, sets and props, and feeding.
+While four hours might seem a long time for a baby photo shoot, much of the time is dedicated to making your baby comfortable.
+Of course, a lot of the time also goes into family shots, changing outfits, sets and props, and feeding.

 Knowing that the session is going to take a while, many clients use the time to relax and put their feet up while their baby is in the hands of a trained and experienced professional.

 Below are 7 tips to help you enjoy the planning and ensure the session is a relaxing experience for you and your family:

 For your baby’s comfort, a newborn photography studio is very warm (think about the temperature of your baby’s accommodations for the past nine months, and you’ll understand why).

 At Truly Madly Deeply, we follow the Guidelines for Perinatal Care by the American Academy of Pediatrics’ (AAP) and the American College of Obstetricians and Gynecologists’ (ACOG), and set the room temperature between 72-78°F (22–26°C).

 Most grown-ups (and siblings), however, find this pretty toasty.
 We suggest you arrive at the studio dressed in layers so you can shimmy out of a layer (or two) if necessary.

 2. Communicate with everyone involved … before the session!

 Prior to the photography session, your photographer will likely provide you with lots of information about what’s going to happen and what to expect.
 Be sure to share that information with everyone who will attend the session, especially your partner and/or other adults.